1kevgriff/kevgriffin.v4/blog/2022-12-07 Building Windows Services in dotnet 7.md

 ```

 ## Testing Locally
 Ideally, you want to support a local development experience.
 This is pretty easy!
 Add the terminal, type:

 ```bash
 > dotnet run
 ```

-This will start the application, and create our watch folder.
+This will start the application and create our watch folder.

 ```
 Building...